zilliztech/attu/README.md

 ## Features and Roadmap

-Milvus insight is under rapid development nad we are adding new features weekly, here are the current plan, we will release a version once a feature is available.
+Milvus insight is under rapid development and we are adding new features weekly, here are the current plan, we will release a version once a feature is available.

 - Manage collections/partitions
 - Manage index